 2) It must empty out easily and completely

-3) It must fold up as easy or easier than a traditional nail clipper
+3) It must fold up as easy as a traditional nail clipper

 4) It must be easy to use and feel comfortable to hold in your hand while clipping nails

 5) All parts of the clipper must be made of stainless steel for the highest durability